 Overall, the G903 is a quality wireless option for lefties that will serve you just as well, if not slightly better, than some wired alternatives.
 It's also compatible with Logitech's wireless charging kit, though that adds a significant premium onto the already pricey package.
 But, having said that, you could even plug it in and use it as a wired mouse if you prefer.
 You weirdo.

-Form and function-wise it is identical to the right-handed Naga design, which means that MMO or MOBA gamers have an otherwise unprecedented volume of programmable buttons at their finger and thumbtips.
-The sad thing is that it lacks the swappable button panels of the Naga Pro, as 12 button panel can be unwieldy to use effecitvely in the heat of battle.
+Form and function-wise it is identical to the original right-handed Naga design, which means that MMO or MOBA gamers have an otherwise unprecedented volume of programmable buttons at their finger and thumb tips.
+The sad thing is that it lacks the swappable button panels of the Naga Pro or Pro V2, and that 12 button panel can be unwieldy to use effectively in the heat of battle.

 It's also a rather chunky and relatively heavy mouse too, which makes it more of a specialised weapon than a daily driver of a gaming rodent.
 But it is one of the very few gaming mice designed purely with left-handers in mind, and in a many-buttoned use case that previously passed them by.
 And that means it's a must for this list.